Home » Can I Keep Hermit Crabs from The Beach?

 Is it Illegal to Take Hermit Crabs from the Beach?

 The more pertinent question isn’t whether it’s illegal but whether it’s advisable.
-According to the Journal of Experimental Marine Biology and Ecology, hermit crabs are essential to the beach ecosystem.
+According to the Journal of Experimental Marine Biology and Ecology, hermit crabs are essential to the ecosystem.

-Many other lifeforms rely on hermit crabs as a food source or symbiotic host.
+Other lifeforms rely on hermit crabs as a food source or symbiotic host.
 One less hermit crab may seem significant, but it could have repercussions, as nature leans heavily on the butterfly effect theory.

 Should I Release a Hermit Crab Back To the Beach?

-If you brought a hermit crab home, don’t leave it at the nearest beach.
 Hermit crabs don’t thrive in any environment, even if it looks the same to you.
 The beach the hermit crab came from was its home, and another expanse of sand and saltwater was unsafe.

 Don’t keep the hermit crab with a plan to return it home at some point.
 Hermit crabs can’t flit between wild and captive life.
 If the hermit crab survives the transition into captivity, it’s a pet for life.

-Can You Keep Hermit Crabs from the Beach As Pets?
+Can You Keep Hermit Crabs from The Beach As Pets?

 Let’s look at what you should do to take care of wild hermit crabs from the beach:

-Hermit crabs must be kept in tanks with solid walls, as anything else will let too much heat and humidity escape.
-If hermit crabs lack humidity, they’ll suffocate.
-Equally, hermit crabs grow unwell in temperatures below 72 degrees Fahrenheit.
+Hermit crabs must be kept in tanks with solid walls (with sufficient breathing holes), as anything else will allow too much heat and humidity to escape.

 Helping Hermit Crabs Destress

-The first thing your hermit crab needs to do is destress.
+Hermit crabs must destress.
 Being suddenly removed from a beach is a traumatic experience, so many hermit crabs won’t survive the transition to captivity.

-• Host other hermit crabs to keep each other company.
+• Host other hermit crabs for company.

 • Have an appropriate temperature and humidity level.